SebSharp/CMPG-323-Overview---25903098/README.md

 The project structure, as outlined in the main module repository's milestones, will be created on a per-project basis as the semester progresses.
 All of these projects (1-5) will be linked to the main module repository.
 Each project will have it's own Insights and Boards indicating process and detailed expected completion dates for the various tasks.

 ## Credential Management
-Credentials will be stored using <tt>git config<\tt>
+Credentials will be stored using <tt>git config</tt>

+By running:

 <code>git config --global credential.helper store</code>

-then
+Then:

 <code>git pull</code>

-provide a username and password and those details will then be remembered later.
-The credentials are stored in a file on the disk, with the disk permissions of "just user readable/writable" but still in plaintext.
+We then provide a username and password and those details will then be remembered later.
+The credentials are stored in a file on the local disk, with the disk permissions of "just user readable/writable" but still in plaintext.

-If you want to change the password later

-<code>git pull</code>
-Will fail, because the password is incorrect, git then removes the offending user+password from the ~/.git-credentials file, so now re-run

-<code>git pull</code>
-to provide a new password so it works as earlier.

 Source: <cite>https://stackoverflow.com/questions/35942754/how-can-i-save-username-and-password-in-git</cite>